-Welcome to the Pathways Guide for the senior students of Greater Shepparton College (interim name).
+Welcome to the Pathways Guide for the senior students of Greater Shepparton Secondary College.

-Greater Shepparton College (interim name) was formed as part of the wider Shepparton Education Plan.
+Greater Shepparton Secondary College was formed as part of the wider Shepparton Education Plan.
 This plan aims to transform student outcomes.
-Our focus on student experience, high quality teaching practices and the best conditions for learning, will equip student to create successful pathways as life-long learners.
+Our focus on student experience, high quality teaching practices and the best conditions for learning, will equip students to create successful pathways as life-long learners.